-The attendant in the mens changing cave was a thin, pale long haired, young english man; and he seemed to be forever reading this incredibly thick book.
-It took several weeks for me to linger near to, and enter the cavern, and talk to the strange quite man.
+The attendant in the men’s changing cave was a thin, pale, long-haired, young English man; he seemed to be forever reading this incredibly thick book.
+It took several weeks for me to linger near to, and enter the cavern, and talk to the strange quiet man.
 The book that he read all summer was Tolkien’s The Hobbit or There and Back Again.
-During the summer we plucked quite a few little ones from the shallow three foot end of the pool and were regarded as hero’s by the young mothers; we also dragged a few from the deep end after they jumped off the diving board and discovered they couldn’t swim.
+During the summer we plucked quite a few little ones from the shallow three-foot end of the pool and were regarded as heroes by the young mothers; we also dragged a few from the deep end after they jumped off the diving board and discovered they couldn’t swim.
 It would have been no worries for Russ though seeing he made an appearance in the Australian television series Bondi Rescue; the series followed the daily lives and routines of the professional lifeguards who patrolled Bondi Beach.

 I’ll bet you a shilling to a quid that Russ worked as a van driver-transport aide as he prepared for his best actor nominated role as John Forbes Nash in the movie A Beautiful Mind.

-One day a thespian companion asked if I was interested in part time work.
+One day a thespian companion asked if I was interested in part-time work.
 And so I became a patient simulator.
-We recreated a patient through role play in mock doctor patient interviews and examinations.
+We recreated a patient through role-playing in mock doctor-patient interviews and examinations.
 Our stage was a fabricated doctor examination room.
-Half of one wall of the room was a one way mirror so the medical student’s faculty could observe them practicing doctor patient communication and examination skills; the performance was videotaped for feedback.
+Half of one wall of the room was a one-way mirror so the medical student’s faculty could observe them practising doctor-patient communication and examination skills; the performance was videotaped for feedback.
 The day before becoming the patient we were given the profile of an actual past patient; medical history, personality, physical findings of X Rays or blood tests, medications, emotional temperament, and their response patterns.
-The medical students were rotated through the examination room for their thirty minute encounter.
+The medical students were rotated through the examination room for their thirty-minute encounter.
 Collecting food stamps became a distant memory.

 Many famous actors have turned down famous roles.
 Russell Crowe turned down Aragorn in The Lord of Rings and Morpheus of The Matrix.
 I turned down the prostate and rectal examinations as a patient simulator; I wonder if Russ would have turned them down.